 The maps (in loose leaves) are arranged by geographical location, or by map series if many map leaves have been published in the same series.
 This applies to topographic maps, for example.

-In addition, we have a number of special collections, including large atlases from the Danish royal family such as Frederik the Fifth's Atlas, but we also have a number of special collections of mixed origin, for example the Engineering Corps' collection of maps of foreign locations, Rink's collection etc. In addition we also have significant collections of foreign topographic map series and geological maps.
+In addition, we have a number of special collections, including large atlases from the Danish royal family such as Frederik the Fifth's Atlas, but we also have a number of special collections of mixed origin, for example the Engineering Corps' collection of maps of foreign locations, Rink's collection and more.
+In addition, we also have significant collections of foreign topographic map series and geological maps.

 The majority of the collection is arranged according to a system that consists of numbers separated by commas and hyphens.
 The systematics combines: